telstra/open-kilda/docs/design/solutions/pce-diverse-flows/pce-diverse-flows.md

 Initial, construct AvailableNetwork as usual.
 Then fill AvailableNetwork diversity weights on edges(ISLs) and nodes(switches) what are used by paths in diverse group with some constants, passed as system parameters.

-To avoid excessive complexity in weight strategies, propose always add static weights what are filling by additional AvailableNetworkFactory building strategy, like diversity.
+To avoid excessive complexity in weight strategies, propose always add static weights what are filling by additional AvailableNetworkFactory building options, like diversity.
-Such static weights are either zero in default AvailableNetwork building scenario, or meaningful constant if we explicitly asked to fill them.
+Such static weights are either zero in default AvailableNetwork building scenario, or meaningful constant, if target flow has "flow group" property.

 The final Edge weight computing formulas are:
 - `edge src sw static weight + edge strategy result + edge static weight + edge dest sw static weight` for the first Edge in path.
 - `edge strategy result + edge static weight + edge dest sw static weight` for the rest Edges in path.

-## Intersection count
-Responsibility of IntersectionCounter class.
-Will compute intersection counts from collection of all FlowSegments in flow group.
-Return two numbers, intersection count by ISL and by switch.

 ## Reroutes
 The same logic is used.
 Reroute will fail only if path not found.